Frumple/image-to-minecraft-map/README.md

 - Download maps as .dat files, or a .zip file containing the .dat files.
 - Supports various color difference algorithms: CompuPhase, Euclidean, DeltaE 1976 and 2000, and CMC 1984.
 - Supports Floyd-Steinberg dithering.

-## Known Issues

-- Firefox: Scaling Quality always appears as "Pixelated" regardless of what is set.

 ## Future Improvements